khulnasoft/khulnasoft/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about Sourcegraph
+about: Ask a question about Khulnasoft
 title: ''
 labels: ''
 assignees: ''